The-Salvation-Army/denominator/README.md

 [![Build Status](https://netflixoss.ci.cloudbees.com/job/denominator-master/badge/icon)](https://netflixoss.ci.cloudbees.com/job/denominator-master/)

+## Compilation
+To compile this project, run `gradle clean install` on the root of the project.
+Once the JARs have been built, run the `gradle writePom` task to generate pom.xml files for each module that should be uploaded with the JARs to Nexus.

 ## Command line
 For your convenience, the denominator cli is a [single executable file](http://skife.org/java/unix/2011/06/20/really_executable_jars.html).
 Under the hood, the cli uses [airline](https://github.com/airlift/airline) to look and feel like dig or git.